keu/docs/learn/airflow-kafka.md

 ### ProduceToTopicOperator

-The ProduceToTopicOperator can be used create a Kafka producer to produce messages to a Kafka topic.
+The ProduceToTopicOperator can be used to create a Kafka producer to produce messages to a Kafka topic.
 You can define the following parameters:

 - `topic`: The Kafka topic you want to produce to.
 - `producer_function`: A Python function that returns a generator that will create key/value pairs to be produced to Kafka as messages.